abulimov/models_blog/content/post/zvezda-hood.md

 The build is quite straightforward, the only fit issue I've got was with lower and upper halves of the hull.

 It was the first model I've tried **Tamiya Flexible Masking Tape**, and it's a life saver for ship painting.
-It makes painting waterline and deck sooo much easier.
+It makes painting waterline and deck so much easier.

 ![hood wip 1](/images/models/hms-hood/hood_wip_1_1920.jpg)